NYPL/digarch/staging/FTK-Quick-Start.md

 ![](ftkcs/media/image2.png)

--   You can create empty bookmarks to mimic the hierarchical structure of the finding aid.
-Right-click a top level bookmark in the Bookmarks tab and select 'Create empty bookmark'.
+-   Create empty bookmarks to mimic the hierarchical structure of the finding aid.
+    * Right-click a top level bookmark in the Bookmarks tab and select 'Create empty bookmark'.
+    * Drag and drop bookmarks to place them in the hierarchy.

 -   Wait until
     you are finished processing to number your ER components.